 Department of Insurance investigators found CRG submitted insurance claims without the knowledge or consent of the homeowners and listed themselves as a payee on some of the submitted claims.
 CRG representatives canvassed neighborhoods in search of clients and were not licensed by the Department.

 Records indicate there may be additional victims and the investigation is on-going.
-Anyone who believes they may be a victim should contact the Department at (213) 278-5000.
+Anyone who believes they may be a victim should contact the Department at (323) 278-5000. [updated phone number on June 2, 2023]

 The Department of Insurance urges people to read our guide, Don’t Get Scammed After a Disaster, to help avoid this situation.
 Consumers should make sure any insurance agent or public adjuster offering their services has a valid license by checking online with the Department of Insurance.
 Public adjusters cannot solicit business for seven calendar days after the disaster.